VeerendrapatelS03/Hibernate-Session/Caching-in-Hibernate.md

 ###Configuring entity classes
 1. @Cache enables an entity for caching
 2. @Cache(usage=CacheConcurrencyStrategy.*)

-   Caching strategies are as follows :-
+###Caching strategies are as follows :-

-   none - No Caching will happen
+   * none - No Caching will happen

-   read-only - If application is read only & not modify, read only cache will be used
+   * read-only - If application is read only & not modify, read only cache will be used

-   read-write - caching support read write operations
+   * read-write - caching support read write operations

-   nonstrict-read-write - Occational need to update data, fast & optimized for minimal write operation
+   * nonstrict-read-write - Some applications only rarely need to modify data.
+This is the case if two transactions are unlikely to try to update the same item simultaneously.
+In this case, you do not need strict transaction isolation, and a nonstrict-read-write cache might be appropriate.

-   transactional - Concurrent caches where both reading & writing entities are aware of the changes, eg JBoss TreeCache
+   * transactional - Concurrent caches where both reading & writing entities are aware of the changes, eg JBoss TreeCache

 ###Dependencies
      <dependency>